A man in a suit and tie uses his mobile phone and laptop in his office.

 A credit freeze, also known as a security freeze, restricts who can access your credit report.
 When you freeze your credit, it prevents you and others from opening a new credit account for as long as the freeze is in place.
 The purpose is to prevent any new credit accounts from being opened fraudulently in your name.
 You may decide to do a credit freeze if you’ve experienced credit card fraud or identity theft.

-Anyone can freeze their credit report.
-To place a credit freeze, you need to contact each of the three major credit bureaus–Equifax, Experian®, and TransUnion.
-Freezing your credit is free, according to the Federal Trade Commission, and will not hurt your credit score.
 If someone uses your personal information, like your social security number, to open a new credit account or take out a personal loan, your credit scores may go down temporarily.
-However, the Fair Credit Reporting Act requires each credit reporting agency to remove inaccurate information that result from credit fraud from your credit file.
+However, the Fair Credit Reporting Act requires each credit reporting agency to remove inaccurate information from your credit file that resulted from credit fraud.

 What is a credit card freeze?